Review: ‘Past Lives’ (2023), starring Greta Lee, Teo Yoo and John Magaro

 George is standoffish to Desmond at first when Desmond tries to befriend him.
 George also loses his temper when Desmond plays music on a turntable while George is trying to study.
 But one day, the ice between them is broken when they sit at the same table in a cafeteria.

-Desmond tells George that the cafeteria has more brownies than beans because Desmond told Job Corp management that more money could be saved if brownies were bought instead of beans.
+Desmond tells George that the cafeteria has more brownies than beans because Desmond told Job Corps management that more money could be saved if brownies were bought instead of beans.
 Since George likes brownies, he has newfound respect for Desmond, who brags that he’s good with numbers.
 Later, when George becomes a successful boxer, he asks Desmond (who still has a drinking problem) to be his “money man.”
 And you can easily predict how that business partnership will work out.

 While enrolled in Job Corps, George nearly gets expelled for violent fighting.
 He begs a Job Corps gym manager named Doc Broadus (played by Forest Whitaker) to let him stay in Job Corps.
 Doc gives George one last chance to redeem himself.
 Doc tells George that George should learn to channel his anger into boxing.
 Doc, a former boxer and a U.S. Air Force veteran, volunteers to train George.
 And so begins George’s journey to boxing greatness.